lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![Select your folder syncing options](/assets/owncloudqs-userconnect-foldersync.png)

 After connecting, the ownCloud client displays all of the servers you are connected to.
-You can view the status of your connections, edit
+You can view the status of your connections, edit the specific folders that are syncing, and create new connections to other ownCloud servers.

 ![View your connected servers](/assets/owncloudqs-userconnect-connectedservers.png)

-Test out your server by creating a new test file on your desktop in the folder you're syncing.
+Test out your server by creating a new test file on your desktop.
+Be sure to create the file in the folder you're syncing to your ownCloud server.

+After creating the file, log into your server from your browser, and notice the file appear on the **File** tab.

 ![Test syncing a file](/assets/owncloudqs-userconnect-testfile.png)

-After creating the file, you can log into your server from your browser, and notice the file appear on the **File** tab.

 # Conclusion
 This tutorial walked you through setting up an ownCloud instance, creating users, and connecting.
 From here you should feel comfortable with the basics of ownCloud, and be ready to set up your own instance to manage your data.